SELECT Queries Syntax¶

 The FINAL modifier can be used only for a SELECT from a CollapsingMergeTree table.
 When you specify FINAL, data is selected fully "collapsed".
 Keep in mind that using FINAL leads to a selection that includes columns related to the primary key, in addition to the columns specified in the SELECT.
 Additionally, the query will be executed in a single stream, and data will be merged during query execution.
 This means that when using FINAL, the query is processed more slowly.
 In most cases, you should avoid using FINAL.
 For more information, see the section "CollapsingMergeTree engine".

 SAMPLE clause allows for approximated query processing.
-Approximated query processing is only supported by the tables in the

 The features of data sampling are listed below: